Download all exemplars

 For Excellence, the student needs to compose an inventive dance sequence in response to a brief.

-Communicating ideas with coherence could be strengthened, e.g. by more use of the closed hugging shape seen at the end, and/or by choosing one focus for the dance (home or playing).
-There is, however, an overall sense of choreographic logic to create a sense of completion.
+The criteria to communicate ideas clearly could be further strengthened, for example by more use of the closed hugging shape seen at the end and/or by choosing one focus for the dance (home or playing).
+However, there is an overall sense of choreographic logic to create a sense of the movements all belonging together in the same dance for a clear purpose.

 This annotated exemplar is intended for teacher use only.
 Annotated exemplars consist of student evidence, with commentary, to explain key parts of a standard.
 These help teachers make assessment judgements at the grade boundaries.